GETTING A STUDENT PERMIT

 SO WHAT SHOULD YOU DO?

-If you are British and planning on travelling in Europe a lot after your course the Permit is a good idea.
+If you are British and want to do a longer course the Permit is essential.

-If you literally want to do your course and leave straight away, then the Student Permit isn’t 100% required – the permit office have only suggested trainees apply.
+If you literally want to do your standard 10 week course and leave straight away, then the Student Permit isn’t needed or possible.

 As always, we are very happy to chat through the options so just get in touch if you need more information.